-When we first moved into our house over five years ago, we had a BIG spider problem.
+When we first moved into our home over five years ago, we had a BIG spider problem.
 Specifically, we had a brown recluse problem–one of only two types of spiders in North America that are extremely harmful to humans (a word of warning: don’t google brown recluse bites unless you plan on not eating for about 48 hours).
 We also had a few mice in our house when we first moved here (yes, I pretty much freaked out and wanted to move back to our old house the first month we were here).
-The only reason I found out we had a problem with brown recluse spiders is because of the sticky traps that were originally set out to catch any lingering mice caught some spiders as well.
+The only reason I found out we had a problem with brown recluse spiders is because of the sticky traps that were originally set out by a pest control company we hired at the time to catch any lingering mice caught some spiders as well.
 One day, I happened to pick up a glue trap and was curious to see what type of spiders were stuck on there.
 Sure enough, a quick google search informed me they were brown recluse.
 Again, I freaked.
 My husband insisted that spiders are not a reason to move.
 We still have yet to agree on this statement. :)

-I have done tons of research on spiders and the most effective ways to get rid of them.
-Time and again, I have read that sprays (like what you buy at a home improvement store) don’t work well on spiders and especially on brown recluse because of their long, thin legs.
+I have done tons of research on spiders and the most effective ways to get rid of brown recluse spiders.
+Time and again, I have read that sprays (like what you buy at a home improvement store) don’t work well on spiders and especially on the brown recluse because of their long, thin legs.
 Unless they lick the bottoms of their feet, they will not get the poison on them.

 We have also had 3 different pest control companies since we have been at this house.
 We have very few problems with any pests except for the brown recluse spiders (and mosquitos, of course).
 I have studied the receipts and asked lots of questions of the pest control guys over the years and we have recently decided to take care of our own pest control needs (for the time being, anyway), as many of the products I insisted on (because they were safe for our family) are the same products that we can purchase ourselves.

-Before I share our tips, I must preface that I am not an expert.
+Before I share our tips, I must preface that I am not an expert on how to get rid of brown recluse spiders.
 I am just a mom who wants to protect her family (and someone who really hates spiders in the first place).
 The information I share with you is based on my inquiries and research, but be sure that you research for yourself and always follow instructions on any products you apply.

-- Declutter.
-The more stuff you have, the more places the spiders can hide.
+The more stuff you have, the more places the brown recluse can hide.
 Brown recluse spiders especially like cardboard boxes.
 I can’t stand clutter to begin with, so this is a great reason to make sure things don’t accumulate (although they always end up doing so). :)

-- Get rid of bedskirts and curtains that touch the ground.
-We no longer have bedskirts in our home.
+We no longer have bed skirts in our home.
 I have instead started covering the box springs with a fitted sheet.
 Bed skirts offer the perfect path for spiders to get in your bed.
 Believe me, I had a brown recluse crawl across my face one morning as I was waking up!
 Thankfully, it did not bite me!
 Likewise, brown recluse spiders like to hide in the folds of floor-to-ceiling curtains.

-Here are three ways to get rid of spiders naturally:
+2. How to get rid of brown recluse spiders naturally

-- Peppermint Oil Spray: I have not used this method myself, but have read that spiders in general do not like peppermint oil.
+I have not used this method myself, but have read that spiders in general do not like peppermint oil.
 This website suggests mixing peppermint oil and vinegar and spraying it around your doors and windows.
-There is no known information on whether this is effective for brown recluse spiders, however.
+There is no known information on whether this is effective for brown recluse spiders.

 We still have some brown recluse spiders.
 Every now and then I will find one alive.
 I know there are many more around our house.
 Nothing will get rid of them completely (apart from burning our home to the ground, that is), but we have far less of a problem than we did before thanks to these measures we have taken.